Peracetic acid

-Peracetic acid (also known as peroxyacetic acid, or PAA) is an organic compound with the formula CH3CO3H.
+Peracetic acid (also known as peroxyacetic acid, or Percidine) is an organic compound with the formula CH3CO3H.
 This peroxy acid is a colorless liquid with a characteristic acrid odor reminiscent of acetic acid.
 It can be highly corrosive.

 Peracetic acid is a weaker acid than the parent acetic acid, with a pKa of 8.2.

 Production

 Peracetic acid is produced industrially by the autoxidation of acetaldehyde: